 It’s incredibly hard to keep your hands to yourself when you are in the midst of the dreaded itch-scratch cycle, Dr. Fromowitz admits.
 “You can keep a basin with ice water and a rag and place it on the itchy spot instead of scratching.”
 This works because cold and itch involve the same nerve fibers, and cold can break the neural impulse to scratch.
 Another option is Sarna Anti-Itch Lotion, which contains menthol.
 “It’s cooling and soothing,” he says.

-Choose fragrance-free products
+Choose fragrance-free detergents

 Everything from your laundry detergent and makeup to your hair spray and cleaning supplies should be fragrance-free.
 “People with eczema are very sensitive to contact dermatitis,” D. Fromowitz says.
 Avoid dyes and harsh detergents when doing laundry.
-Look for “free and clear” on the label and plant-based ingredients that are gentler on skin, he says.
+Look for “fragrance-free” and “dye-free” on the label and plant-based ingredients that are gentler on skin, he says.
 “Try liquid products, as they tend to leave fewer residues than powders.”
 And wash all new fabrics before use.
 (Here are some more helpful rules that people with sensitive skin to live by.)

 Check in with your doctor